CenterForDigitalHumanities/deer-LR/web/vocab/TERMS.md

-## FieldNotes
-- Notes taken by a researcher during some experience.
-See http://id.worldcat.org/fast/2007231/.

 ## ExperienceEvent
 - A particular Event recorded by a Person to describe an experience they had and how it connects to religion in the area.
 Aggregates the following concepts:
      - Sense